Ejection seat: History

 After World War II, the need for such systems became pressing, as aircraft speeds were getting ever higher, and it was not long before the sound barrier was broken.
 Manual escape at such speeds would be impossible.
-The United States Army Air Forces experimented with downward-ejecting systems operated by a spring, but it was the work of James Martin and his company Martin-Baker that proved crucial.
+The United States Army Air Forces experimented with downward-ejecting systems operated by a spring, but it was the work of James Martin from Northern Ireland and his company Martin-Baker that proved crucial.

 The first live flight test of the Martin-Baker system took place on 24 July 1946, when fitter Bernard Lynch ejected from a Gloster Meteor Mk III jet.
 Shortly afterward, on 17 August 1946, 1st Sgt.
-Larry Lambert was the first live U.S. ejectee.
+Larry Lambert was the first live US ejectee.
 Lynch demonstrated the ejection seat at the Daily Express Air Pageant in 1948, ejecting from a Meteor.
 Martin-Baker ejector seats were fitted to prototype and production aircraft from the late 1940s, and the first emergency use of such a seat occurred in 1949 during testing of the jet-powered Armstrong Whitworth A.W.52 experimental flying wing.

 Early seats used a solid propellant charge to eject the pilot and seat by igniting the charge inside a telescoping tube attached to the seat.
 As aircraft speeds increased still further, this method proved inadequate to get the pilot sufficiently clear of the airframe.
 Increasing the amount of propellant risked damaging the occupant's spine, so experiments with rocket propulsion began.
 In 1958, the Convair F-102 Delta Dagger was the first aircraft to be fitted with a rocket-propelled seat.
 Martin-Baker developed a similar design, using multiple rocket units feeding a single nozzle.
 The greater thrust from this configuration had the advantage of being able to eject the pilot to a safe height even if the aircraft was on or very near the ground.

 In the early 1960s, deployment of rocket-powered ejection seats designed for use at supersonic speeds began in such planes as the Convair F-106 Delta Dart.
 Six pilots have ejected at speeds exceeding 700 knots.
 The highest altitude at which a Martin-Baker seat was deployed was 57,000 ft (17,400 m) (from a Canberra bomber in 1958).
 Following an accident on 30 July 1966 in the attempted launch of a D-21 drone, two Lockheed M-21 crew members ejected at Mach 3.25 at an altitude of 80000 ft.
 The pilot was recovered successfully, but the launch control officer drowned after a water landing.
 Despite these records, most ejections occur at fairly low speeds and altitudes, when the pilot can see that there is no hope of regaining aircraft control before impact with the ground.